 all of DigiCert’s copyrights, patent rights, trade secret rights and other proprietary rights.

 Marketing.
-OSG Administrator shall not make any public statement regarding this Agreement, DigiCert, or DigiCert’s Certificate services without DigiCert’s prior written approval and may only use facts that DigiCert has approved to publicly market and sell its Certificates.
-OSG Administrator may not publicly disseminate any reviews of DigiCert or its products or services unless such reviews accurately disclose OSG Administrator’s relationship with DigiCert.
-OSG Administrator shall not copy or create a website that has the look or feel of a website owned by DigiCert.
+Registration Authorities shall not make any public statement regarding this Agreement, DigiCert, or DigiCert’s Certificate services without DigiCert’s prior written approval and may only use facts that DigiCert has approved to publicly market and sell its Certificates.
+Registration Authorities may not publicly disseminate any reviews of DigiCert or its products or services unless such reviews accurately disclose the Registration Authority’s relationship with DigiCert.
+Registration Authorities shall not copy or create a website that has the look or feel of a website owned by DigiCert.

 Use of Trademarks.
-OSG Administrator may use DigiCert’s trademarks in accordance with the Acceptable Use Policy posted on DigiCert’s website and solely for promoting the Certificates.
+A Registration Authority may use DigiCert’s trademarks in accordance with the Acceptable Use Policy posted on DigiCert’s website and solely for promoting the Certificates.
 Each party shall properly attribute ownership of the other party’s trademarks and avoid any use that could cause confusion or dilution of a trademark.
-OSG Administrator shall not:
+Registration Authorities shall not:

 register a DigiCert trademark or any confusingly similar mark,